pagkly/Zed/Investopedia3/Order Paper.md

 ## Understanding an Order Paper

-An order paper is one that says “pay to the order of,” whereas a [bearer instrument](https://www.investopedia.com/terms/b/bearer-instrument.asp) says “pay to the bearer of.”
+An order paper is one that says “pay to the order of,” whereas a [[bearer instrument]](https://www.investopedia.com/terms/b/bearer-instrument.asp) says “pay to the bearer of.”
 When an instrument states “pay to the order of,” it’s naming a specific designee who can collect payment on that instrument.
 Bearer instruments, on the other hand, do not name a specific payee; anyone who bears the instrument can collect payment on it.
 An order instrument must identify a named payee on the payee line.
 A bearer instrument, on the other hand, does not include the name of the payee on the instrument, and will typically not have a payee line.

-A common example of an order paper is a personal [check](https://www.investopedia.com/terms/c/check.asp).
+A common example of an order paper is a personal [[check]](https://www.investopedia.com/terms/c/check.asp).
 When a person writes a personal check, they name a specific payee on the payee line, which is preceded by the phrase “pay to the order of.”
 Only the payee named on this line is entitled to receive payment in the monetary amount specified on the check.

-Other order instruments include registered bonds, [bills of exchange](https://www.investopedia.com/terms/b/billofexchange.asp) (a kind of check without interest), and [promissory notes](https://www.investopedia.com/terms/p/promissorynote.asp) (a written promise to pay).
+Other order instruments include registered bonds, [[bills of exchange]](https://www.investopedia.com/terms/b/billofexchange.asp) (a kind of check without interest), and [[promissory notes]](https://www.investopedia.com/terms/p/promissorynote.asp) (a written promise to pay).
 By contrast, a $20 bill would be an example of a bearer instrument.
 A $20 bill has no payee line and names no payee.
 Anyone who possesses (bears) the $20 bill can use it to obtain $20 worth of goods or services.

 ## What Makes an Order Paper?